claudioMontanari/Middleware_project/kmeans_openmp_mpi/README.md

 ### Prerequisites and Installing

 The project requires __ssh__ and __parallel-ssh__ installed and properly configured.
-Other tools used for running some tests (like pip3, numpy and openmpi ) will be installed on the cluster if you execute the __init_env.sh__ script.
+In addition to this, in order to be able to run the script that generates the dataset __python3__,  __numpy__ and __matplotlib__ must be installed on your system.
+Other tools used for running some tests (like gnuplot, and openmpi) will be installed on the cluster if you execute the __init_env.sh__ script.
 In particular, the network configuration is supposed to have four nodes called respectively *node-0, node-1, node-2, node-3*, you can change such names in the above mentioned script.

 ## Running the tests